Release Notes

 Upgrade Paths

-Instance Manager 2.7.0 supports upgrades from the following versions:
+Instance Manager supports upgrades from these previous versions:

 See Also: